ShadowTux/ProjectTechify/user-scripts/Custom Bang Redirects/README.md

 ## Technical Notes

-- The script prevents redirection loops by adding a flag to URLs
+* The script prevents redirection loops by adding a flag to URLs
-- Bangs are processed in order of length (longest first) to avoid conflicts
+* Bangs are processed in order of length (longest first) to avoid conflicts
-- Special handling is implemented for Ecosia to properly differentiate between similar bangs (like `!s` vs `!summary`)
+* Special handling is implemented for Ecosia to properly differentiate between similar bangs (like `!s` vs `!summary`)
-- Qwant searches use the `q` parameter with `t=web` for proper redirects
+* Qwant searches use the `q` parameter with `t=web` for proper redirects
-- Mullvad Leta searches use the `q` parameter with `engine=brave` to specify the search engine
+* Mullvad Leta searches use the `q` parameter with `engine=brave` to specify the search engine
+* **Cache Note:** The script keeps all the bangs in cache for 24 hours to improve performance and reduce the number of requests to the GitHub repository.
+This means that you will see the same bangs even if the repository is updated within that time frame.

 ## License